 The total change in global annual insolation due to the eccentricity cycle is very small.
 Because variations in Earth’s eccentricity are fairly small, they’re a relatively minor factor in annual seasonal climate variations.

 Obliquity – The angle Earth’s axis of rotation is tilted as it travels around the Sun is known as obliquity.
 Obliquity is why Earth has seasons.
 Over the last million years, it has varied between 22.1 and 24.5 degrees with respect to Earth’s orbital plane.
 The greater Earth’s axial tilt angle, the more extreme our seasons are, as each hemisphere receives more solar radiation during its summer, when the hemisphere is tilted toward the Sun, and less during winter, when it is tilted away.
 Larger tilt angles favor periods of deglaciation (the melting and retreat of glaciers and ice sheets).
 These effects aren’t uniform globally -- higher latitudes receive a larger change in total solar radiation than areas closer to the equator.

 Earth’s axis is currently tilted 23.4 degrees, or about half way between its extremes, and this angle is very slowly decreasing in a cycle that spans about 41,000 years.
 It was last at its maximum tilt about 10,000 years ago and will reach its minimum tilt about 10,000 years from now.
 As obliquity decreases, it gradually helps make our seasons milder, resulting in increasingly warmer winters, and cooler summers that gradually, over time, allow snow and ice at high latitudes to build up into large ice sheets.
 As ice cover increases, it reflects more of the Sun’s energy back into space, promoting even further cooling.

-Precession – As Earth rotates, it wobbles slightly upon its axis, like a slightly off-center spinning toy top.
+Precession – As Earth rotates, it wobbles slightly upon its rotational axis, like a slightly off-center spinning toy top.
 This wobble is due to tidal forces caused by the gravitational influences of the Sun and Moon that cause Earth to bulge at the equator, affecting its rotation.
 The trend in the direction of this wobble relative to the fixed positions of stars is known as axial precession.
 The cycle of axial precession spans about 25,771.5 years.